Franko Paul: Early life

 Franko had an indisputable love for football since his early childhood days.
 He went to St. Columba's School in New Delhi, and would spend his afternoons after school kicking the ball and practicing free kicks.
 Slowly, he began to develop a deep love for the game, and would keep playing till it was dark.
 At the age of 8, he started playing for his school team in the junior competitions.

 Franko represented his school at zonal level, and further at Inter-zonal level, even winning the competition.
 At the age of 16, Franko was selected to represent Delhi in the Bajaj Allianz Junior Camp (All India), 2012, held at Pune, and bagged the ‘Best Player’ award, despite his team finishing third in the competition.

 Later that year, Franko joined Baichung Bhutia Football Schools (BBFS) in Delhi, at the age of 17.
 In 2013, BBFS took part in the Delhi Youth League (U-19) where Franko was awarded the ‘Best Player'.

 In 2015, Paul moved to Germany and trained with DFI Bad Aibling e.V., a developmental team of the U19 Regionalliga West until 2016.

 Personal life

 Franko grew up idolizing former Manchester United forward Cristiano Ronaldo, and based his gameplay skills on him, although as he grew older, he began to add his uniqueness to the game, picking pointers from several other players like Kaka and Ronaldinho.
 Franko is a lifelong supporter of Manchester United.

 Career

 Earlier career

-Paul moved to Germany in early age age began his youth career with U19 Regionalliga West side DFI Bad Aibling e.V. in 2015.
+Paul moved to Germany at an early age and began his youth career with U19 Regionalliga West side DFI Bad Aibling e.V. in 2015.
 He came back to India in 2016 and plied his trade with Delhi-based club Sudeva Moonlight.